-The Afya programme is proudly supported by MSD Animal through the donation of its Rabies vaccine.
+Rabies eradication programmes are proudly supported by MSD Animal Health through the donation of its Nobivac® Rabies vaccine.
 By vaccinating pets in practice, vets can help save the lives of dogs and humans in communities where rabies is still a risk.
-Each year 59,000 people around the world die from rabies, many of them children.
-Yet it is 100% preventable.
+Each year around 60,000 people around the world die from rabies, many of them children.
+Yet it is 100 percent preventable.
+MSD Animal Health has donated over 2.5 million rabies vaccines so far.

 The Global Marketing Director at MSD Animal Health, responsible for the global awareness of the program, said: “Every vet understands the close bond owners have with their dogs.
 When there’s a risk of rabies that relationship can become lethal for the human and dog population.
 That’s why we’ve supported the Afya rabies elimination programme for the last 15 years.
 We want to see the end of this deadly disease but need the help of vets everywhere.
 The main reservoir of the disease are domestic dogs and by vaccinating them we can protect both humans and animals.
-We have therefore expanded our support for the Afya campaign by providing NOBIVAC® Rabies vaccines to rabies elimination projects in the Serengeti, Tanzania, India, Malawi and Sri Lanka.
-When vets vaccinate pets in clinic with NOBIVAC® vaccines we will donate a dose of NOBIVAC® Rabies for use in these Afya projects around the world.”
+We have therefore expanded our support for the Afya campaign by providing vaccines to rabies elimination projects in the Serengeti, Tanzania, India, Malawi and Sri Lanka.
+When vets vaccinate pets in clinic with our vaccines this enables MSD Animal Health to donate sufficient vaccine doses for use in these Afya projects around the world.”

 The Global Technical Director responsible for the MSD Animal Health small animal vaccines, said: “Controlling rabies is vital to the health of the whole community.
 By vaccinating domestic dogs in developing nations, such as India, Sri Lanka and in Africa we help protect the human, domestic dog and wildlife populations.
 We believe that every community should be free of rabies.
 It’s a goal worth aspiring to.”